Indian Supreme Court Rules Disputed Territory Belongs To Hindus

 Hindus and Muslims in India have been arguing over a 2.77-acre patch of land for centuries.
 Now, after a bitter and protracted legal battle, India's Supreme Court says the land should be handed over to the Hindu side.

 The disputed plot is in Ayodhya, a town in the northern Indian state of Uttar Pradesh.
-It's where one of India's most famous Muslim emperors built a triple-domed mosque in the 16th century — on the exact spot where Hindus believe one of their gods, Lord Ram, was born millennia earlier (5114 BC).
+It's where one of India's most famous Muslim emperors built a triple-domed mosque in the 16th century — on the exact spot where Hindus believe one of their gods, Lord Ram, was born millennia earlier.
 In 1992, Hindu extremists armed with hammers and tridents tore down the sprawling Babri mosque, sparking sectarian violence that spread across South Asia and the Middle East.

 On Saturday, India's Supreme Court sought to end a long dispute over the empty land where the mosque once stood — by siding with the Hindus, who plan to build a grand Hindu temple there.
 Judges ordered the Indian government to set up a trust, which would legally own the land.
 The court also ordered 5 acres of land to be allocated to the Muslim side at a separate spot in Ayodhya.